Telemedicine App Development_ A Detailed Insight

 Live Chat

 Patients can write to doctors when video calls aren’t necessary.
 Because texting doesn’t need a separate session, it may be used to resolve small difficulties.
-The doctor’s attention may be diverted from other patients during video conversations, whereas text messages can be replied in the doctor’s free time.
+The doctor’s attention may be diverted from other patients during video conversations, whereas text messages can be replied to in the doctor’s free time.
 The ability to send files and photographs via text message is a fantastic bonus.
-When it comes to the hardware, Twilio is a live chat platform for apps.
-In order to construct telemedicine apps, Twilio has just become a HIPAA-eligible telemedicine platform.

 6. Calendar/Manage Appointments